snehakrishna7/bookmark-app/README.md

 ### Problem: Realtime not updating
 Solution: Added Supabase channel listener for postgres_changes.

-# Reaaly this one is the Best work I did tuntil now.
-I had the best experience by doing this there was full of errors, confusion to be frank, I was almost stopped doing this but with the help of ChatGPT I completed this one.
+# Reaaly this one is the Best work I did till now.
+I had the best experience by doing this there was full of errors, confusions to be frank, I was almost stopped doing this but ChatGPT helped me to complete this.